 White paper prepared by Monitor Inclusive Markets on behalf of the Bill & Melinda Gates Foundation as part of the “Supporting Sustainable Sanitation Improvements” (3SI) project in Bihar.

 - A Market-Led, Evidence-Based Approach to Rural Sanitation

-In 2012, with funding from the Bill and Melinda Gates Foundation, we launched 3SI: Supporting Sustainable Sanitation Improvements in Bihar, India.
-Together with our partners, PSI generates both supply and demand by working with toilet producers, service providers, finance organizations, the public sector, the private sector and the government.
+In 2012, with funding from the Bill and Melinda Gates Foundation, PSI launched a program in Bihar, India to generate both supply and demand for improved sanitation.
 This white paper was prepared by Monitor Inclusive Markets on behalf of the Gates Foundation.